 The embalmed body of Ho Chi Minh is located in the central hall of the mausoleum, protected at all times by a military guard.

 If you’re wondering what to do in Hanoi, make sure this is near the top of your list.

-People Watch At Hoan Kiem Lake
+5) People Watch at Hoan Kiem Lake

-This lake got its name (Lake of the Restored Sword) from a legend.
+Hoan Kiem Lake, adjacent to the French Quarter, got its name (Lake of the Restored Sword) from a legend.

 This is the only lake in Vietnam that is home to an iconic tortoise.

 The tortoise is considered a sacred animal so the lake itself is a holy place.
 If you’re in luck you’ll be able to catch a glimpse of these majestic animals.

 It was long thought they had become instinct until one crawled out of the lake a few years ago.

 The Hoan Kiem Lake is very popular among Hanoians as a gathering place for families, nature lovers, and hangouts.